mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 sidebar_label: HDP Sandbox to Azure Databricks with LiveAnalytics
 ---

-_THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_

-[//]: <This quickstart is work in progress, and new items are still being added.
-The development approach is that all known workarounds/configuration steps will be kept in the document until we have fully confirmed their fix (see MTC label).
-At which point, they will be removed.
-The same will apply for configuration/installation steps when blueprints for HDP or Fusion have been completed (see DAP-144).>

-Use this quickstart if you want to configure Fusion to replicate from a Hortonworks (HDP) Sandbox to an Azure Databricks cluster.
+Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an Azure Databricks cluster.

 This will involve the use of Live Hive for the HDP cluster, and the Databricks Delta Lake plugin for the Azure Databricks cluster.
 These two products form the LiveAnalytics solution.